palomacartwright/palomacartwright/README.md

 #### Here is some info about me!

-- 🌱 I’m currently learning R, RStudio, Python and everything else the MEDS Program will teach me!
+- 🌱 I’m currently learning R, RStudio, Python and everything else my Master of Environmental Data Science Master's Program will teach me!
 - 💬 Ask me about anything related to The Bahamas or sailing!
 - 📫 How to reach me: palomacartwright@bren.ucsb.edu
 - 😄 Pronouns: she/her